alphasaft/Micro/docs/syntax.md

 ## Literals (?) also are, in fact, implicitely generated operators.
-## When a literal is encountered, it's wrapped inside the corresponding operator :
+## When a literal is encountered, it's wrapped as a raw string inside the corresponding operator :
 0 <=> [#number `0`];
 "hi !" <=> [#string `hi !`];
 x <=> [#name `x`];